 Economic Development and Revitalization.
 A statewide economic development program assists the financing of facilities and equipment for industry, commerce, research and distribution, including technology innovation, by providing loans and loan guarantees.
 The law authorizes the issuance of State bonds and notes secured by a pledge of portions of the State profits from liquor sales.
-The General Assembly has authorized the issuance of these obligations with a general maximum of \$500,000,000 to be outstanding at any one time (excluding bonds issued to meet guarantees, if any).
-The aggregate amount from the liquor profits to be used in any Fiscal Year in connection with these bonds (excluding bonds issued to meet guarantees, if any) may not exceed \$45,000,000.
+The General Assembly has authorized the issuance of these obligations with a general maximum of \$500,000,000 to be outstanding at any one time.
+The aggregate amount from the liquor profits to be used in any Fiscal Year in connection with these bonds may not exceed \$45,000,000.
 The total of unpaid guaranteed loan amounts and unpaid principal of direct loans may not exceed \$800,000,000.
 A 1996 issue of \$168,740,000 of taxable bonds refunded outstanding bonds and provided additional loan moneys for facilities and equipment (i.e., the State's direct loan program). \$101,980,000 of taxable forward purchase bonds were issued in 1998 to refund, as of 2006, term bonds of the 1996 issue stated to mature in 2016 and 2021.
-In 2003, the State issued \$50,000,000 in bonds for innovation

-Ohio projects and \$50,000,000 for research and development projects, followed by a 2004 issuance of \$50,000,000 for its direct loan program.
+In 2003, the State issued \$50,000,000 in bonds for Innovation Ohio projects and \$50,000,000 for research and development projects, followed by a 2004 issuance of \$50,000,000 for its direct loan program and a 2005 issuance for research and development projects.
 Pursuant to a 2000 constitutional amendment referred to below under Additional Authorizations, the State has issued a first series of \$50,000,000 of bonds for revitalization purposes that are also payable from State liquor profits.
-The maximum annual debt service on all state bonds payable from State liquor profits is \$30,740,289 in Fiscal Year 2006.
+The maximum annual debt service on all state bonds payable from State liquor profits is \$34,813,358 in Fiscal Year 2007.

-Certificates of Participation.
-State agencies also have participated in office building and non-highway transportation projects that have local as well as State use and benefit, in connection with which the State has entered into lease-purchase agreements with terms ranging from 7 to 20 years.
-Certificates of Participation (COPs) have been issued that represent fractionalized interests in or are payable from the State's anticipated payments.
-The number and amount of COPs issued in connection with those agreements have varied and will continue to vary.
-The maximum annual payment under those agreements, primarily made from GRF appropriations, is \$3,265,375 in Fiscal Year 2023.
+Certificates of Participation (COPs).
+State agencies also have participated in equipment, building and non-highway transportation projects that have local as well as State use and benefit, in connection with which the State has entered into lease-purchase agreements with terms ranging from 7 to 20 years.
+Certificates of Participation (COPs) have been issued in connection with those agreements that represent fractionalized interests in and are payable from the State's anticipated payments.
+The maximum annual payment under those agreements, primarily made from GRF appropriations, is \$11,718,700 in Fiscal Year 2017.
 Payments by the State are subject to biennial appropriations by the General Assembly with the lease terms subject to renewal if appropriations are made.
 Generally, the OBM Director's approval of such agreements is required, particularly if COPs are to be publicly-offered in connection with those agreements.